 - Once the squash has had a few minutes to cool, combine the arugula, pomegranate (or dried fruit), pepitas (or pecans), crumbled feta and squash in a serving bowl.
 Toss with enough dressing to lightly coat the leaves.
 Serve immediately.

-- To make this recipe vegan, skip the feta or serve it on the side.
+Make it vegan: To skip the feta or serve it on the side.